 Like injuries to zones I-IV, injuries to zones V, VI, VII, and VIII should be managed conservatively when possible.
 Surgical intervention is indicated for specific injuries to these areas, but the indications and procedures are highly variable and should be individualized to the patient.
 A caveat includes managing zone V injuries (zone V injuries include disruption over the MCP joint of the digit or the CMC joint of the thumb.
 Clinicians must rule out "Fight Bite" injuries and carefully inspect the skin for open wounds/lacerations.
 In this setting, irrigation and debridement should be performed.
 In closed injuries, clinical suspicion includes ruling out sagittal band ruptures.

-Lateral epicondylitis (tennis elbow) ranks as one of the most prevalent pathologies affecting the wrist extensor muscles with approximately 1-5% of the population being affected.
-This condition is common in individuals who repeatedly extend their wrist such as tennis players as they make a backhand shot.
+Lateral epicondylitis (tennis elbow) ranks as one of the most prevalent pathologies affecting the wrist extensor muscles, affecting approximately 1 to 5% of the population.
+This condition is common in individuals who repeatedly extend their wrist, such as tennis players, as they make a backhand shot.
 This association is the reason why lateral epicondylitis is commonly known as tennis elbow.
 The ECRB tendon is most commonly affected and will show angiofibroblastic hyperplasia (immature reparative tissue).
 Affected patients will typically report tenderness to palpation in the region of the lateral epicondyle as well as pain with activities that require wrist extension.
 This condition is generally diagnosed clinically but may warrant imaging in some cases.
-Radiographs help to rule out bone disease, arthropathy, and presence of loose or foreign bodies.
-Ultrasound is a useful imaging modality and can identify changes to the tendon such as thinning, thickening, or tearing.
+Radiographs help to rule out bone disease, arthropathy, and the presence of loose or foreign bodies.
+Ultrasound is a useful imaging modality that can identify the tendon changes, such as thinning, thickening, or tearing.
 MRI can provide more information about the nature of the pathology, but this modality is expensive and generally does not correlate accurately with the severity of clinical symptoms.
 For these reasons, the necessity of imaging is rare in the diagnosis of this condition.

 DeQuervain Tenosynovitis (extensor compartment 1)